A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 \subsubsection{The symmetric monoidal like structure of $\tHpb{\W}{-}{-}$}

 The following string of results will be used later on (Subsection \ref{sec:sym_mon}) to prove that the constructions of the once-extended Quinn TQFTs, defined in this paper, give bifunctors which, furthermore, can be given symmetric monoidal structures.
-Our starting point is Lemmas \ref{Sym_mon:1} and \ref{def_chi} of \S \ref{sec:sim_mon_0}. \begin{Lemma} Consider HF fibrant resolved 2-spans, denoted
+Our starting point is Lemmas \ref{Sym_mon:1} and \ref{def_chi} of \S \ref{sec:sim_mon_0}.

+In order to simplify the notation we will temporarily denote $\PC_x(B)=[x]_B$. \begin{Lemma} Consider HF fibrant resolved 2-spans, denoted

-The diagrams for $\W$ and $\W'$ will be The following hold. \begin{enumerate} \item The window, $\W\times\W'$, below, is a HF fibrant resolved 2-span,
+The diagrams, for $\W$ and $\W'$, will be The following hold. \begin{enumerate}[leftmargin=1cm] \item The window, $\W\times\W'$, below, is a HF fibrant resolved 2-span,